viv-dev/notes/kubernetes.md

 Ingress maps a nice external domain/port combination to an internal service.

 ### ConfigMap

 The purpose of this is to handle configuration for a set of pods - e.g. a front end application needs to be configured with the URL the database.

-This is what you use to wire pods together through the services.
+This is what you use to wire pods together through services.

-Not intended to hold sensitive data like usernames/passwords/tokens etc!
+> NOTE: this is not intended to hold sensitive data like usernames/passwords/tokens etc!

 ### Secret

 Like above, but designed to hold sensitive configuration data.
-Stores all values in base64 encoded format (wait, really?).
+Stores all values in base64 encoded format.

 > NOTE: Both Secrets and ConfigMap can be exposed to the app in a pod by either environment variables or a properties file.